bytewvr/blog/_posts/2023-01-01-Memory layout in Python.md

 0000000000000002 00007f2e2450aa40        | <allocated elems> <array descr>
 0000000000000000 0000000000000000        | <weak refs>       <exported buffers>
 ```
-Dumping the memory at address `0x7f2dfedd2ab0` demonstrates that array datatypes require one layer of indirection less than lists by specifying the numerical datatype at declaration of the array and only allowing one datatype accross the array.
+Dumping the memory at address `0x7f2dfedd2ab0` demonstrates that array data types require one layer of indirection less than lists by specifying the numerical datatype at declaration of the array and only allowing one datatype across the array.
 In lists this dump would show the addresses of the elements instead of their numerical value `2**64-1 == 0xffffffffffffffff`
 ```
 ffffffffffffffff ffffffffffffffff
 00007f2dfedd2b10 00007f2dfe9421d0
 ```
 # Conclusion
 It was interesting to see how python handles memory under the hood.
-The next step would be source code itself.
+Upgraded my understanding of how objects are stored in memory and learned two completely new things: standard integer values defined at startup and C bit flag structs.
 # Additional Resources
 [RealPython - Memory Management in Python](https://realpython.com/python-memory-management/#the-default-python-implementation)